 Child Directed Mixed Audience Overview

 A mixed audience must be justified.
 Do you know your composite audience figures?
 How many children and older users do you have?
-If the majority of your users are 13 and older but you attract a percentage of younger users then it is possible to use a mixed audience age gate to screen younger users and provide a restricted and compliant experience or to seek parent consent for them to use the unrestricted version.
+Who are you targeting in your marketing materials?
+It is possible to use a compliant neutral age gate in a mixed audience service to screen younger users and provide a restricted and compliant experience or to seek parent consent for them to use the unrestricted version.

 Children cannot be blocked from a mixed audience site, app or online service using an age gate.
-Age gates were introduced by the FTC as a mechanism for services where children are not the primary audience to accommodate them.
+Age gates were introduced by the FTC as a mechanism for mixed audience services to accommodate children.

 Measures must be put in place to ensure the age can be freely entered and there is no language that signals to a child that if they were older, they would have a better experience.
 The gate must be neutral.
 It is also vital to ensure the child cannot circumvent the age gate.
-If they enter a DoB 12 and under drop a cookie to prevent them changing it in that session or keep the it “frozen” for a period of time.
-If an app employs a mixed audience age gate don’t allow the child to change the birth year once entered.
+If they enter a DoB 12 and under drop a cookie to prevent them changing it in that session or keep the it “frozen” for a period.
+Don’t allow the child to back button once birth date is entered.

-Many services that use a mixed audience age gate have no way to age up their users that turn 13, this is not a good user experience or good for business.
-There are ways to collect the age or a marker of age and then allow the user to access the appropriate experience once they reach 13 under COPPA or the age of consent under the EU’s General Data Protection Regulation.
+Many services that use a mixed audience age gate to screen for age have no way to age up users that turn 13, this is not a good user experience or good for business.
+There are ways to collect the age or a marker of age and then allow the user to access the appropriate experience once they reach 13 under.
 Seek guidance on how to do this and don’t lose your user base, undermine your business or prevent a child from accessing the full experience once they are old enough.

 Note: App store parent gates are not compliant age gates – beware and seek guidance.

-There are ways to achieve business needs safely for children and compliantly for COPPA and other child privacy regulations.
-Do your research, work with a compliance partner and safe harbor such as PRIVO to see engagement and business grow.
+There are ways to achieve business objectives without impacting the safety and privacy of children and without blocking them from experiences while staying compliant with COPPA and other child privacy regulations.
+Do your research, work with a compliance partner and safe harbor such as PRIVO to support engagement and help your business grow.